Teaching Basketball by Drill Progression

 5-on-5, full-court drill

 Similarly, we teach our zone offense(s).
-We will first demonstrate in the half-court, our "Zone-23" offense, or our "Zone-2" offense, and point out what we are trying to do, how we want to attack the zone, rules, etc. Then we run our 5-on-5, full-court drill as above with the same rules (running the offense after the break), except now both teams are playing zone defense and zone offense.
+We will first demonstrate, our "Zone-23" offense, or our "Zone-2" offense, and point out what we are trying to do, how we want to attack the zone, rules, etc. Then we run our 5-on-5, full-court drill as above with the same rules (running the offense after the break), except now both teams are playing zone defense and zone offense.

 On subsequent practices, our offensive drill progression may look like this: